Vanifac/P99-Legacy-of-Ik-Bot/README.md

 v2021.0.2 was developed by [Thomas Silloway](https://github.com/ThomasSilloway)

+v2023.0.1 was developed by [Vanifac](https://github.com/Vanifac)

 Special Thanks:
- - Vanifac
  - Grondarr

 Connect with us in [LevelUpLarry's discord](https://discord.gg/SgKrGnM) in the `#legacy-of-ik` channel!

 ## Current Features
- - Send a message to [LevelUpLarry's discord](https://discord.gg/SgKrGnM) when your character dies
+ - Send a message to [LevelUpLarry's discord](https://discord.gg/SgKrGnM) when you character does one of the following:
+    - Dies
+    - Levels up to a milestone
+    - Tradeskills up to a milestone
+    - Kills a target mob
+    - Loots a target Item
+    - Sees a new Legacy of Ik Guild Member
+- Random "in character" lines from The Emperor for different events
+- Updates Legacy of Ik Roster via /who commands

 ## Usage
 - Start up & login to your Ik character